How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 5. Restart the computer and check if the error is fixed.

-So, these are some of the ways by which you can fix the NET::ERR_CERT_REVOKED error on various browsers.
-No matter if you are using a Windows PC or Mac, the methods for both of them are the same.
+So, these are some ways you can fix the NET::ERR_CERT_REVOKED error on various browsers.
+Whether you are using a Windows PC or Mac, the methods for both of them are the same.

 Here is a unique method that will only work on Mac!

 1. Open Keychain Access in your Macbook or other Mac device.
-You can do it via spotlight or via the Applications followed by Utilities path.
+You can do it via Spotlight or via the Applications followed by the Utilities path.

 2. Access the login keychain.